Malabarba/Keystone/README.md

 pain.
 Playing Hearthstone on the laptop touchpad hurts my wrist, and this little script helps me **a lot**.

-Keep in mind this is early alpha, so please [submit bug reports][]!
+Keep in mind this is early alpha, so please [submit bug reports][bug-report]!

 ## Keys Description ##